Guitaronin/jp-url-shortener/README.md

 The Bijective Function algorithm was taken from this [Post](https://www.geeksforgeeks.org/how-to-design-a-tiny-url-or-url-shortener/).
 It basically converts a Base 10 number in this case the URL record ID in the database to a Base 62 number, from this point it uses the resulted number in Base 62 as the index for searching the actual corresponding characters for the shortening.

+For example take any ID Base 10 to be converted to Base 62.
+The ID is divided by the Base 62 as long as the quotient is greater than 62.
+Once the quotient is less than 62 it is taken as the first number and all the previous remainders are used as the next numbers to fetch the corresponding character inside the Base 62 numbers/characters.